 Amongst all of these new characters, our main focus is definitely Jacuzzi Splot—crybaby leader of a rag-tag gang of bootleggers.
 His kind heart makes him someone we immediately want to support, and the genuine protectiveness he has for his found-family is terribly endearing and proves his bravery despite his usual reactions.
 His group is a mix of the poor and undesirable of Prohibition-era America, finding strength in each other.
 Some of this eclectic gang leans towards racial stereotype, but that’s definitely due to the Western vs Japanese perspective and experience—and is more so used to highlight outcasts coming together in a prejudiced society, than any ill-intention.
 His main associates that accompany him on the Chicago — New York trip are Nice, his girlfriend and explosives expert; and Donny, a giant Mexican man who acts as the main muscle for the group.
 (There’s two other guys too, Nick and Jack, but they’re mostly incidental.)
 I say that Jacuzzi is the main focus mostly because only his story and perspective is fully concluded in this part of the book.
 The other two groups, the Black Suits and the White Suits, have plenty to do, but you’ll have to read the next book for proper conclusions to their events.

 The Black Suits are terrorists planning a hostage situation.
-Their leader, Huey Lafayette, is in prison for the indefinite future, and they plan negotiate his freedom in exchange for the lives of the wife and daughter of a senator.
+Their leader, Huey Lafayette, is in prison for the indefinite future, and they plan to negotiate his freedom in exchange for the lives of the wife and daughter of a senator.
 Amongst the group is Huey’s daughter, Chané, hopeful in freeing her father.
 As members scheme and turn against each other, it’s obvious that the group’s motivations are splintering.

 In opposition is the White Suits, Ladd Russo (of the Russo Family mafia) and his associates wanting to hijack the entire train for ransom.
 He’s mercilessly violent and insists on wearing white to “show off the beautiful red of blood”.
 His fiancée Lua is eerily lifeless and adamant on Ladd ending her life—a consenting agreement that her murder by his hands will be enjoyed and fulfilled—the perfect description of their twisted relationship.